plijnzaad/demultiplex/README.md

-# demultiplex -
+# demultiplex

 Code for demultiplexing fastq files, and a library for flexibly allowing mismatches during barcode recognition.

 ## Contents

  * demultiplex.pl - the actual demultiplexer.
-Input is read from stdin, output is written to *.fastq.gz
+Input is read from stdin, output is written to `*.fastq.gz`
  * edit-distance.pl - for spotting pairs of barcodes that are too close  in terms of Hamming distance
  * edit-distance-matrix.pl - print all the pairwise Hamming distance (to help choose or optimize barcodes)
  * mismatch.pm - library that deals with the mismatching